 - Visit the studio or shop.
 Look for signs of proper cleaning and maintenance.
 Ask questions about what type of equipment the artists use.
 You are looking for artists who use single, “throw away” kits.
 For tattoos, these contain disposable needles and tubes, and for piercings they contain needles.
 Does the staff use an autoclave to sterilize non-disposable equipment?
 Check to see where they place their used needles.
 The shop or studio must have a separate, clearly marked red container marked “sharps disposal.”
 Razors must also be disposable.
 The artist should also wash his or her hands and use a new pair of sterile disposable gloves before touching a new client or if he or she steps away and returns to continue the procedure.
 If these basic steps of infection control are not present, go to another establishment.

 - Do not use a DIY tattoo kit.
 The Food and Drug Administration (FDA) recommends against using do-it-yourself kits for tattoos.
-The inks have been associated with infections and allergic reactions, and the agency is concerned that tattoos done at home may not follow all infection-prevention strategies.
+The inks are associated with infections and allergic reactions, and the agency is concerned that tattoos done at home may not follow all infection-prevention strategies.
 Self-piercing is also discouraged because of the increased risk of infection when a piercing is not done in the proper environment.

 Follow after-care instructions